-The American Society for Legal History’s Annual Meetings Committee solicits volunteers from the Society’s friends to serve as local arrangements chair for the Society’s future Annual Meetings.
+The American Society for Legal History’s Committee on the Annual Meeting solicits volunteers from the Society’s friends to serve as Local Arrangements Chairs for the Society’s future Annual Meetings.
 Interesting venues, affordable hotel rates and reasonable funding support for meeting events are highly favored in site selection.

 As a national society, ASLH likes to rotate the location of Annual Meeting sites around North America.
 See the list of prior sites to gain a sense of where we have been in recent years.
-In addition to geographical diversity, the Society attempts to pick interestingly different sites,e.g ., San Diego in 2002 and Washington, D.C., in 2003.
-Meetings typically are scheduled for the second week in November, when hotel availability and rates tend to be optimal for the Society.
+In addition to geographical diversity, the Society attempts to pick interestingly different sites, e.g., Miami in 2013, Denver in 2014, Washington, D.C. in 2015, and Toronto in 2016.
+Meetings typically are scheduled between the middle of October and the middle of November, when hotel availability and rates tend to be optimal for the Society.

 Panel Session Rooms

 We need five rooms (8 a.m.-5:30 p.m. on Friday and Saturday) for program panels.
 One of these rooms should accommodate an audience of 125 persons (theater style), with a long table and podium for speakers/panelists at the front of the room.
 The other four rooms should accommodate audiences of between 50 and 100 persons (theater style), with a long table and podium for speakers/panelists at the front of the room.